Kamilcuk/nomad-tools/README.md

 + nomad-watch --help
 Usage: nomad-watch [OPTIONS] COMMAND [ARGS]...

-  Run a Nomad job in Nomad.
+  Depending on the command, run or stop a Nomad job.
 Watch over the job and print all job allocation events and tasks stdouts and tasks stderrs logs.
-Depending on mode, wait for a specific event to happen to finish watching.
-The script is intended to help debugging issues with running jobs in Nomad and for synchronizing with execution of batch jobs in Nomad.
+  Depending on command, wait for a specific event to happen to finish watching.
+  This program is intended to help debugging issues with running jobs in Nomad and for synchronizing with execution of batch jobs in Nomad.

-  If the option --no-preserve-exit is given, then exit with the following status:
-      0    if operation was successful - the job was run or was purged on --purge Ohterwise, when mode is alloc, run, job, stop or stopped, exit with the following status:
-      ?    when the job has one task, with that task exit status, 0    if all tasks of the job exited with 0 exit status, 124  if any of the job tasks have failed,
-      125  if all job tasks have failed,
-      126  if any tasks are still running,
-      127  if job has no started tasks.
-  In any case, exit with the following status:
-      1    if some error occured, like python exception.
+  Logs are printed in the format: 'mark>id>#version>group>task> message'.
+The mark in the log lines is equal to: 'deploy' for messages printed as a result of deployment, 'eval' for messages printed from evaluations, 'A' from allocation, 'E' for stderr logs of a task and 'O' from stdout logs of a task.

   Examples:
-      nomad-watch --namespace default run ./some-job.nomad.hcl
+      nomad-watch run ./some-job.nomad.hcl
       nomad-watch job some-job
       nomad-watch alloc af94b2
       nomad-watch -N services --task redis -1f job redis